Australians in World War 1

 Lists of recipients of medals and decorations

-The resources listed on this page relate manily to decorations awarded to Australian soldiers.
+The resources listed on this page relate mainly to decorations awarded to Australian soldiers.
 Many of the decorations are listed below.
 They were Imperial honours usually awarded to members of the British Commonwealth.

 Medals awarded for gallantry and distinguished service